chhe/livecli/docs/install.rst

 -----------

-If a package is not available for your platform (or it's out of date) you can install Streamlink via source.
+If a package is not available for your platform (or it's out of date) you can install Livecli via source.

 There are a few different methods to do this,
 `pip <http://pip.readthedocs.org/en/latest/installing.html>`_ the Python package